wszhan/minima/_posts/2018-04-09-udacity-dlnd-p3.markdown

 - **The shape of the inputs and outputs**
 - **The version of the libraries in your environment.**

-All these seem trivial but they are not.
+These principles seem trivial but they are not.

 Reference: